 Examination of co-ordination

 - The cerebellum helps in the co-ordination of voluntary, automatic and reflex movement.
-Tests of cerebellar function in the lower limbs include:
+Tests of cerebellar function in the lower limbs require normal power, tone and sensation to be valid and include:

 - The heel-shin test:

 - Ask the patient to lift one of their legs and flex it at the knee, keeping the other leg straight.